Friday, 19 July 2013

 Some colour to temper the intimidating bogs below Monadh Mor

 The journey up the A9 had been long and frustrating with slow trains of caravans and lorries as well as several sections of roadworks.
 We arrived at the relatively new car park in Glen Feshie which is a kilometre short of Achlean.
-As always packing for a two day trip took some time and we filled up on food before setting out in a heat of 25ÂșC.
-The path up the Allt Fhearmagan from Achlean is well made and the first 100 metres of climbing are through the native forest before emerging into the searing heat of the open hillside..
+As always packing for a two-day trip took some time and we filled up on food before setting out in a heat of 25ÂșC.
+The path up the Allt Fhearmagan from Achlean is well made and the first 100 metres of climbing are through the native forest before emerging into the searing heat of the open hillside.
 As well as food for two days and overnight camp stuff I was carrying a bladder with 3 litres of water to test my new rucksack.
 Our pace was steady with no stops until we reached the top of Carn Ban Mor.

-From here the long plateau from Braeriach to Cairntoul beckoned and was still cloud free.
+From here the long plateau from Braeriach to Cairntoul beckoned and was still cloud-free.
 We walked into the stiff breeze to the summit of Sgor Gaoith with its rocky upturned summit.
-We arrived just after 3pm, took photos and enjoyed ten minutes absorbing the splendid views to Loch Einich below the cliffs and then started heading round the southern end of the Loch, dropping to the undulating boggy ground.
-It was slow going and I calculated that we had another 5 hours to get over the four munros from Braeriach to The Devil's Point and back to suitable burn before we could make camp.
-Moreover clouds had gathered on the summits which would further slow progress.
+We arrived just after 3pm, took photos and enjoyed ten minutes absorbing the splendid views of Loch Einich below the cliffs and then started heading round the southern end of the Loch, dropping to the undulating boggy ground.
+It was slow going and I calculated that we had another 5 hours to get over the four munros from Braeriach to The Devil's Point and back to a suitable burn before we could make camp.
+Moreover, clouds had gathered on the summits which would further slow progress.
 I suggested setting camp below Monadh Mor instead and then climbing Monadh Mor and Beinn Bhrotain.
 They were both out of cloud and we could set out early in the morning to climb the other four before returning to Glen Feshie via Mullach Clach a' Bhlair.

 We returned by much the same route but took in the other top on Monadh Mor and descended via a burn to the camp.
 Ptarmigan were very evident throughout this part of the walk with young birds still being protected by their parents, the mothers giving us several demonstrations of their broken wing sketch to divert us away from their young.
 We were in the unusual position of being back at the tent and eating by 8:30pm.
 The fresh breeze kept the midges at bay and we sat and watched the sun retire into the clouds over over Braeriach.
 John took to his bivvy and overnight we had some rain.